 Jerod Mayo, Coaching Staff Most Concerning Aspect Of Patriots’ Loss

-FOXBORO, Mass. — The roster is not great and the product on the field is ugly.
-There’s no doubt about it.
+FOXBORO, Mass. — The roster is bad and the product on the field is ugly.
+There’s no question.
 Injuries have piled up for the New England Patriots, too.
 Those are impossible to overlook despite the fact every team is forced to deal with them.

-But the Patriots’ loss to the Miami Dolphins at Gillette Stadium on Sunday proved more than that.
+But the 15-10 loss to the Miami Dolphins at Gillette Stadium on Sunday proved more than that.
+It proved the Patriots are not a well-coached team.

 New England’s offense was gifted advantageous field position after an interception and blocked punt.
-The Patriots turned those into just seven points.
-Meanwhile, the Dolphins had a punt blocked, a botched snap on a field goal halt an attempt and a separate bad snap which took them out of field goal range.
+The Patriots turned those into just seven points after being hindered by penalties.
+Meanwhile, the Dolphins had a punt blocked, a botched snap on a field goal halt an attempt and a bad third-down snap which took them out of field goal range.

-It’s difficult to believe the Patriots lost 15-10 to third-string quarterback Tyler Huntley despite all that, but it’s true.
+It’s difficult to believe the Patriots lost to third-string quarterback Tyler Huntley despite all those things going their way, but it’s true.
+A well-coached team would not have blown that opportunity.

 “Look, there are definitely things that I have to do better as a head coach,” Mayo said.
 “I would say the staff, they’re still – they’re getting on the same page, and once again, like I said earlier, it’s about getting better every week, and that goes to communication between the staff and then obviously I have to do a better job as a whole.”

-Alex Van Pelt’s offense then proceeded to throw the ball on four consecutive plays, including an overturned touchdown by Ja’Lynn Polk.
+Offensive coordinator Alex Van Pelt and the Patriots then proceeded to throw the ball on four consecutive plays, including an overturned touchdown by Ja’Lynn Polk.
+Why?
 The Patriots needed 12 yards and had all three timeouts.
-Why not give the ball to the running backs, especially considering the well-documented struggles of the Patriots’ offensive line?
-New England concluded with 4.1 yards per pass attempt — their average on the ground nearly double.
+Why not run the ball, especially considering the offensive line’s well-documented struggles in pass protection?
+New England concluded with 4.1 yards per pass attempt.
+Their rushing average was nearly double.

 It was perplexing at best and game-costing at worst.

-“There were a bunch of conversations about that,” Mayo said in reference to running.
+“There were a bunch of conversations about that,” Mayo said when asked if they considered running the ball from the 12-yard line.
 “We ended up throwing the ball.
 That’s what we decided to do, and ultimately it’s my decision.
 I would say we averaged over seven yards a carry, I’m not sure, so that definitely was part of the discussion.
 We just didn’t finish it up.”

-It wasn’t the only such decision, though.
-How about the end of the first half?
+It wasn’t the only such mindboggling decision, though.
+There also was the end of the first half.

 The Patriots started a drive from their own 5-yard line with 1:43 left in the first half.
-Stevenson took a handoff for eight yards on the first snap, which helped New England advance it to its 13-yard line run the clock down to 1:09 left.
+Stevenson took a handoff for eight yards on the first snap, which helped New England run the clock down to 1:09.
 Rather than run the clock out, though, the Patriots threw two consecutive incompletions.
-New England punted on fourth-and-2 with 55 seconds left.
+Why?
+Did Van Pelt and company really think they would get themselves into field goal range with a minute remaining?
+New England then punted on fourth-and-2 with 55 seconds left.

 Fortunately for Mayo and company, they didn’t give up any points like they did during a nearly identical situation against the Seattle Seahawks in Week 2.
 That was the good news.
-The bad news, though, is that Mayo, who gets on error-repeaters, seemingly didn’t learn from his own mistake.
+The bad news is that Mayo, who has stressed the importance of not repeating mistakes, didn’t learn from his own.
+Or at the very least he didn’t step in and alter the plan.

 In a season that’s going nowhere fast, the Patriots need signs of optimism for the future.
-Thus far, Mayo and his coaching staff have not been among them.
+Thus far, Mayo’s coaching staff has not been one of them.